mgroff38/BBQ/bbq/readme.md

 ## Issues
+-Need to investigate setup of email sending with gmail.
+-Remember that HTML and CSS is custom, need to ensure that it is not overwritten when troubleshooting from book code.

 ## Reference
 https://www.digitalocean.com/community/tutorials/how-to-set-up-django-with-postgres-nginx-and-gunicorn-on-ubuntu-20-04
 source env/bbqsite/bin/activate
 pip install django
+pip install django_taggit==1.2.0

 pip freeze > requirements.txt - Use to build requirements.txt
 pip install -r requirements.txt